 - Are you actively promoting the engagement so the community knows you want their input?
 (This could be through email, social media, in person events or flyering)

-Make sure to come back next week for #3 in our developer series: Co-Design!
+Make sure to stay tuned for #3 in our developer series: Co-Design!
 And if you can’t wait that long, our dedicated team is still here to show you how Commonplace can work for your next project!
-Just click below and book in your free demo now…
+Just click below and book your free demo now…